 Employees who are exempt are excluded from receiving overtime pay for any time spent working that exceeds 40 hours within one week.
 To be exempt, you must be a salaried employee and perform specific job duties such as learned or creative professions and some administrative jobs.
-While the IRS has set the salary threshold for exemption of overtime pay at $47,476 per year ($913 per week), this is expected to change sooner than later to reflect inflation over the years.
+While the DOL has set the salary threshold for exemption of overtime pay at $35,568 per year ($684 per week) the threshold will be updated more regularly per the final rule.

 So exempt employees can work as few or as many hours as they need to each week (Sunday through Saturday) while nonexempt employees may work 40 hours maximum each week* at their rate and must receive overtime pay (time and a half, or their salary multiplied by 1.5) for any time on the job after that 40th-hour mark.

-*While this gets regulated at the federal level, states use it as a basis.
+*While overtime is regulated at the federal level, states have their own labor laws governing overtime.
 Employers should also check their state labor laws to ensure overtime pay is similar.
 California, for example, requires an employer to pay overtime after 8 hours of work in a single day.

 The Origin of the Overtime Salary Wage Threshold

 The Fair Labor Standards Act (FLSA) enforces the overtime salary threshold.
 The FLSA also outlines minimum wage standards, child labor protections, and the Equal Pay Act.
-The first FLSA was put into effect in 1938 and appears to have been amended periodically through 1989, but unfortunately, none of the amendments after 1975 have included any changes to the salary cap for overtime pay.
+The first FLSA was put into effect in 1938 and appeared to have been amended periodically through 1989.
+Still, unfortunately, none of the amendments after 1975 have included any changes to the salary cap for overtime pay.

 Functions the FLSA considers exempt jobs* range from executives, managers, finance professionals, doctors, attorneys, outside salespeople, and individuals with specialized technological expertise (source).
 These roles have a number of things in common that align with the duties test.
 They each: